 - Motor neurone disease - resulting in permanent symptoms

 As an alternative to critical illness insurance there is a new variation called serious illness cover.
 It works in much the same way as critical illness insurance but the amount paid out by the insurer is dependent upon the severity of the critical illness diagnosed.
 So the full sum assured will only be paid out in the most severe of cases.
 However, on the plus side the number of conditions covered by serious illness insurance is significantly higher than a typical critical illness policy.
-For example, Vitality's serious illness policy covers for between 153 and 182 conditions (based not he level of cover you choose), versus around 50 for a traditional critical illness policy.
+For example, Vitality's serious illness policy covers between 153 and 182 conditions (based on the level of cover you choose), versus around 50 for a traditional critical illness policy.

 How much critical illness cover do I need?